 Grace Period in Georgia

 In Georgia, the policyholders receive a 30 day payment grace period.
 This provision implies that if the policy holder is late in making the premium payment even then their policy will remain good for 30 days.
 They can make the payment during this time period and their policy will be restored to good standing and will not be canceled.

 Timely Payments on Claims in Georgia

-The state of Georgia provides for a 30 days time period for the insurance companies to make the claim payments.
+The state of Georgia provides for 30 days for the insurance companies to make the claim payments.
 The failure to discharge this responsibility results in the imposition of penalties.
 Further, the beneficiaries are also entitled to interest on their claims until such payments are cleared.

 You can get further information from the Office of Insurance and Safety Fire Commissioner at: